bxdoan/bxdoan/README.md

 <div align="center">

-> If you wanna make people dream, you’ve gotta start by believing in that dream yourself!
+> Being weak is nothing to be ashamed of… Staying weak is !!

-> — Seiya Kanie —
+> — Fuegoleon Vermillion —

 </div>